How to make a nomination

 Please bear in mind that only exceptional people will receive an honour and that nominations should be made whilst the nominee is still active.
 However, it is not necessary to be active on the national stage, many Herefordshire people have received honours for their activities within the county over the past few years.

 Whether someone gets an honour – and the type of honour they receive – is decided by an honours committee in London.
-The committee’s decisions go to the Prime Minister and then to the Queen, who awards the honour.
+The committee’s decisions go to the Prime Minister and then to the King, who awards the honour.

 There is detailed guidance and a nomination form on the Government website.